-The paramedic candidate must provide proof of completion of Anatomy and Physiology, Medical Terminology, Mathematics 101 or higher, and English 101 or higher through college transcripts.
-These requirements may be met by education determined to be equivalent through a formative challenge assessment process that leads to equivalent credit.
+It is highly recommended that paramedic candidates' complete courses in Anatomy and Physiology, Medical Terminology, Mathematics 1010 or higher, and English 1010 or higher.
+Alternatively, candidates may meet these recommendations through education deemed equivalent via a formative challenge assessment process that results in equivalent credit.